thunderamental/ThompsonGroup/README.md

 There is an (as of writing) open conjecture that F is not amenable.

+Also, note that if one views F in the 'homeomorphisms of the unit interval' form, the group operation is composition, but is 'reversed' in terms of the tree-pair form.
+That is, let a(x), b(x) be elements of F that have tree-pair representations.
+The group produce a(x)*b(x) corresponds to the composition b(a(x)).
+I think I'm not clear here; I'll rewrite this to clarify it later.

 One can read more about this group online.
 A recommended resource is Jose Burillo's "Introduction to Thompson's Group F", which has been very helpful for my study into it.

 ## Checklist.